-Students are placed by the Computer Science Department on the basis of AP scores and a departmental placement exam.
-Normally, students without programming experience enroll in Computer Science 110 followed by 111.
-The Computer Science Department does not award credit for AP courses or exams.
+Students are placed by the department on the basis of AP scores and a departmental placement exam.
+Normally, students without programming experience enroll in Computer Science 110 followed by Computer Science 111.
+The Computer Science department does not award credit for AP courses or exams.